-Professional services requests, which are below the threshold for continuing contracts as established by Florida Statutes, Section 287.055, shall be procured through the EDP, without an RTA.
+Professional services requests, which are below the threshold for continuing contracts as established by Florida Statutes, Section 287.055, the CCNA shall be procured through a continuing services contract, or through the EDP, without an RTA.
 ISD may identify other opportunities for continuing contract services to address the needs of the client department that are in the County's best interest.
-When professional services are required in excess of the Florida Statutes, Section 287.055 thresholds for continuing contracts, the client departments shall:
+When professional services are required in excess of the Florida Statutes, Section 287.055 CCNA thresholds for continuing contracts, and for all continuing contracts which the County decides to solicit outside of the EDP, the client departments shall:

-- Develop a draft RTA based on the project and associated sites, pursuant to the County's Capital Budget and Multi-Year Plan, or the funding authority and approval allocated for the project; - Pursuant to Section 2-10.4 of the Code, submit project's relevant data for SBD's consideration to establish project measures or set aside as deemed appropriate, including whether a Second Tier meeting should be waived for projects listed on the ESP list of approved projects; - 3.
+- 1. Develop a draft RTA based on the project and associated sites, pursuant to the County's Capital Budget and Multi-Year Plan, or the funding authority and approval allocated for the project; - 2.
+Pursuant to Section 2-10.4 of the Code, submit project's relevant data for SBD's consideration to establish project measures or set aside as deemed appropriate, and make any appropriate recommendation for the process of selection, including any for the use of a one tier method of selection, upon application of the standards set forth below; including whether a Second Tier meeting should be waived for projects listed on the ESP list of approved projects; - 3.
 Finalize the RTA and forward it to the OMB to certify funding availability; - 4.
 Upon certification from OMB that funding is available, and establishment of project goals by SBD, the client department shall prepare a complete package, along with a detailed scope of work and design criteria document and submit to ISD for review.
 Scope of services and design criteria may differ significantly based on the nature and complexity of the desired professional service agreement. - 5.
 Approval by the County Mayor or County Mayor's designee shall constitute concurrent approval of the measures established by SBD.
 Upon receipt of approval, ISD shall file the RTA with the Clerk of the Board, forward a copy to the client department, and to the Architectural and Engineering (A&E) Unit to proceed with advertisement.